MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 When applications adhere to Windows styles and standard Windows behaviors, users don't have to re-learn interaction patterns.
 This makes it much easier for users to use your app.
 An app that looks great can create a great first impression, but an app that's also easy to use and helps the user accomplish their goals will create a great lasting impression.

-Windows 11 was built on the [Windows 11 design principles](/windows/apps/design/signature-experiences/design-principles).
+Windows 11 is built on the [Windows 11 design principles](/windows/apps/design/signature-experiences/design-principles).
 Following these guidelines as you build your apps will help you meet your customers' expectations of a great app experience.
 When thinking about incorporating the latest and recommended Windows application UI/UX patterns into your Windows applications, we recommend that you focus on these 5 areas:

 - Layout
 - UI interaction